 BC Severance Law

-How to Calculate Severance Like a Pro.
+How to Calculate Severance Like a Pro

-The Art of Calculating Severance Pay
+The Art of Calculating Severance

 As discussed below, there is no simple formula that can be used to calculate severance according to the common law.
 Instead, Judges will assess a number of key factors, giving each factor its due weight based on the specifics of each case.